Skip to content

 (Can’t find plans below on Bluehost anymore)

 The first optimised hosting plan for WordPress Bluehost offer is the WP Standard plan.
 This plans starts at $19.99/£14.46* a month and comes with many features.
-With this plan users are allowed up to one hundred million visits per month, 30GB of storage and backup and 2GB of RAM. cPanel and a free SSL certificate are also included within this plan.
+With this plan users are allowed up to one hundred million visits per month, 30GB of storage and backup and 2GB of RAM. cPanel and a free SSL certificate are also included in this plan.

 WP Enhanced;